 Jimi Hendrix’s 1960s Ibanez Jet King

-The confusing part in all this is the fact that when Jimi stepped out of Fort Campbell in July 1962, he stated that he had no guitar of his own.
-He then mentioned needing to borrow his old Danelectro from a guy he sold it to, making no mention whatsoever of the Ibanez.
+Adding to the confusion, when Jimi left Fort Campbell in July 1962, he claimed not to have a guitar of his own.
+He mentioned needing to borrow his old Danelectro from a guy he sold it to, neglecting to mention the Ibanez.

-So, to put it all in a timeline, in October 1960, Jimi asks of his father to send him his old Danelectro.
-He presumably uses it for more than a year, and then in January 1962, Jimi forms a band with Billy Cox, and Charles Washington (at that time, a lieutenant).
-Again presumably, the Danelectro is gone by that point, and Jimi acquires an Ibanez.
-Both are gone by July 1962.
+To create a rough timeline: in October 1960, Jimi asks his father to send him his old Danelectro.
+He likely uses it for over a year, and then, in January 1962, Jimi forms a band with Billy Cox and Charles Washington (a lieutenant).
+By that point, he presumably sold the Danelectro and purchased an Ibanez.
+Both guitars were out of his possession by July 1962.

 As you know, Jimi was a left-handed player – he would have to string his guitar upside-down.
 This was okay, with one exception – Jimi would somehow always manage to pawn this guitar before a gig and the band would have to go repossess it.
 Nothing else could be used, he had to have this specific guitar.Major Charles Washington interview – Jimi Hendrix movie (1973)

 It’s plausible that the person who purchased Jimi’s Danelectro restrung it for right-handed play, rendering it challenging for Jimi to use.
 Consequently, the Ibanez became his only viable option.
 However, Jimi’s habit of pawning the Ibanez eventually took its toll on the band, who grew weary of repeatedly buying it back.
 Ultimately, the guitar remained in the pawnshop, never to be reclaimed.